curityio/chatgpt-example-app/README.md

 npx @modelcontextprotocol/inspector
 ```

-The MCP Server calls the api-server.
+The MCP Server calls the API Server.
 Its URL can be configured in
 [mcp-server/config.json](mcp-server/config.json).

 ### web